 This post-doc position was inaugurated in the fall of 2012 and over the past three years we have been honored to have Dr. Frances Bottenberg occupy this position.
 Please follow this link to read a summary of her experiences within this position.

 The post-doc will take the form of a three-year, fixed term visiting professorship (assuming acceptable performance and progress).
-It will come with a course load that is slightly reduced from the usual faculty course load (5 rather than 6 courses per academic year), travel and start-up funds, and the eligibility to apply for funding from a variety of internal sources (such as those from the Center for Advancement of Teaching and Learning, and the Faculty Research and Development Committee – note that some forms of funding, such as sabbaticals, will not be available to the post-doc).
+It will come with a course load that is slightly reduced from the usual faculty course load (5 rather than 6 courses per academic year), travel funds, and the eligibility to apply for funding from a variety of internal sources (such as those from the Center for Advancement of Teaching and Learning, and the Faculty Research and Development Committee – note that some forms of funding, such as sabbaticals, will not be available to the post-doc).
 The post-doc will be invited to take part in workshops and other forms of professional development offered by Elon’s Center for the Advancement of Teaching and Learning, and will also be encouraged to develop mentoring relationships within and outside the philosophy department.
-Because the reduced course load is intended to provide additional time to develop pedagogical skills and knowledge, the post-doc faculty will be expected to make significant progress in their pedagogical development, and to report on that progress on their annual self-evaluation.
+Because the reduced course load is intended to provide additional time to develop pedagogical skills and knowledge, the post-doc fellow will be expected to make significant progress in their pedagogical development, to report on that progress in their annual self-evaluation, and to develop a research agenda in philosophy pedagogy while also pursuing scholarship in their areas of specialization.
 This position is non-renewable; it is expected that the third year of employment under the post-doc program will be the final year of employment in Elon’s philosophy department.

 Regarding the application process, it should proceed as follows:

 1. Candidates should follow this link http://www.elon.edu/e-web/academics/elon_college/philosophy/forms/application.xhtml, which will take you to a splash-page for the database that we will be using.

 2. Please populate the form and submit it.
 That will establish a record for you in our database.